 - Do you mind sharing things or do you prefer to keep everything separate?

-Once you’ve decided on a roommate, you might want to draft a roommate agreement (Bazinga, Sheldon Cooper, you didn’t invent it).
-A simple agreement will keep you both on the same page, keep disagreements to a minimum, and clearly outline your responsibilities.
+Once you’ve decided on a roommate, you might want to create a roommate agreement.
+This simple agreement will keep you both on the same page, keep disagreements to a minimum, and clearly outline your responsibilities.

-As a new renter, you probably have a lot of questions.
+As a first-time renter, you probably have a lot of questions.
 Here are a few answers as you head out to look at apartments:

 -